Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 The prices between Busuu vs Duolingo also make a difference as to which one will work best for you.
-For one, Duolingo is free, and they state that it will always be free forever.
+For one, the Duolingo price is totally free, and they state that it will always be free forever.

 RELATED: Mondly vs Duolingo

 That’s not to say that Busuu doesn’t come at a reasonable price, because it does!
-Honestly, if you’re using it 4-5 times a week, $10-15 a month isn’t ridiculous.
+Honestly, if you’re using it 4-5 times a week, the Busuu Premium cost of $10-15 a month isn’t ridiculous.
 If you can find some room for it in your budget, there are definitely worse things to spend that money on!

 Busuu vs Duolingo

 So after all that, the Busuu vs Duolingo boils down to what kind of language learner each resource is built for.
 Understanding this will really help you push your language learning journey forward because you won’t be wasting your time and money on tools that aren’t meant for you.